trstringer/trstringer.github.io/_posts/2021-07-19-20-questions-for-new-software-team.md

 ### 1. How do I locally build the software?

 This is one of the first things you should learn.
-After all, you will be building the software so a very necessary task that you will frequently do is build the software for testing, debugging, etc.
+After all, you will be developing and running the software.
+Building is the first step!

 ### 2. How do I locally test the software?